joemarlo/ATUS-matching/README.md

 ### Outstanding questions / notes
 - Do we need full matching?
 Or just matching for all of 2007 or all of 2009
+- Add full time part time status?
+- Should we match on labor force? what if people change?
+- There is secondary activity spent on childcare and eldercare; need to figure out how to pull

 ### Current matching results